• Skip to main content

 So, eating generously of Vitamin K2 rich foods as practiced by Traditional Societies and even potentially taking a supplement to avoid a vitamin deficiency is considered wise by Dr. Kate Rheaume-Bleue, ND, author of Vitamin K2 and the Calcium Paradox.

-Which to Take?
 Plant vs Animal K2

 Vitamin K2 is available in both animal fats and fermented foods.
 The animal form is MK-4 and the fermented form is MK-7.

-This vetted source of pastured emu oil from the genetically pure strain of birds eating their native diet that produces this nutrient-dense fat.
-Note that not all emu oil contains K2…only the fat from pastured birds!
+This vetted source of pastured emu oil from a genetically pure strain of birds eating their native diet is the type to source.

 For those who prefer the fermented form of K2 (MK-7), this quality brand offers therapeutic doses of the wrinkle-reducing vitamin from nonGMO natto extract.